Media Statement: Release of the Distributed Energy Resources Roadmap by the State Government

 Ross Garnaut recording available

-The link to the recording of Prof. Ross Garnaut's newest book "Superpower: Australia’s low carbon opportunity" is available from the SEN Events page.
-[17 February 2020]
+The link to the recording and slides from Prof. Ross Garnaut's book launch in Perth "Superpower: Australia’s low carbon opportunity" is available from the SEN Events page.

 SEN Submission to the WA EPA regarding Woodside's Browse and North-west Shelf Proposals.